Revised February 6, 2022

 The entheogenic ritual aims to provide an environment of safety and support for a person to engage with their own inner healing intelligence, one’s innate wisdom and ability to move towards wholeness and wellbeing.
 We act in the spirit of service to support each participant’s connection to their own inner healing intelligence.
 We devote ourselves to establishing relationships with participants based on trust, care, and attunement, and to support the participant’s own unfolding experience.

 This modality involves deep work with trauma and attachment, as well as non-ordinary states of consciousness; therefore, entheogenic rituals carry unique ethical considerations.
-These considerations include the potential for greater participant suggestibility, the particular need for sensitivity regarding consent, and the likelihood of stronger and more complex transference and countertransference.
+These considerations include the potential for greater participant suggestibility, the need for sensitivity regarding consent, and the likelihood of stronger and more complex transference and countertransference.
 Given the special considerations of this modality, we take seriously our obligation to participant safety.
 This work requires an elevated quality of presence, tending to the process consistently throughout long ceremonies, as well as during the phases of preparation and integration.

 In order to provide impeccable care and to evolve ethically, we engage in practices of self-care, self-growth, and self-examination, aligning with our own inner healing intelligence.
 We give and receive feedback from mentors and colleagues, and participate in continuing education.

 This modality is founded on the practices of healers, explorers, researchers, and indigenous traditions which stretch back centuries.
 We honor these contributions and recognize the privilege of working with non-ordinary states of consciousness.
-The ability to participate in these healing practices, as ancient as they are innovative, is both a gift and a responsibility.
+The ability to participate in these practices, as ancient as they are innovative, is both a gift and a responsibility.

-Ultimately, we envision a world where all people can have direct experience of the divine, however they may come to understand it, and the healing that comes with it.
+We envision a world where all people can have direct experience of the divine, however they may come to understand it, and the healing that comes with it.
 We view our participants’ challenges, as well as their growth, within a greater web of relationships, acknowledging that trauma, as well as healing, is passed between people, across cultures, and through generations.
 We aim to validate and support the intrinsic wisdom and healing intelligence in others as well as in ourselves, in service to collective healing, liberation, and greater engagement in the fullness of life.

 We commit to the safety of our participants.